weiguojiang/jwg.github.io/_posts/2016-03-25-loadbalance-general-knowledge.md

 ## Ananta: Cloud Scale Load Balancing

+contributions:

+ * Identifying the requirements and design space for a cloudscale solution for layer-4 load balancing.
+ * Providing design, implementation and evaluation of Ananta that combines techniques in networking and distributed systems to refactor load balancer functionality in a novel way to meet scale, performance and reliability requirements.
+ * Providing measurements and insights from running Anant in a large operational Cloud.

 Ananta, a scale-out layer-4 load balancer that runs on commodity hardware and meets the performance, reliability and operational requirements of multi-tenant cloud computing environments